 Ford specializes in stroke in the young adult population, neurological complications of sickle cell disease, inherited small vessel diseases including RVCL-S and CADASIL, as well as sporadic cerebral small vessel disease and vascular dementia.

-She cares for stroke patients at Barnes Jewish Hospital and the Outpatient Stroke Center at Washington University School of Medicine.
-She is chief of the stroke section at Washington University’s Department of Neurology.
+She cares for stroke patients at Barnes Jewish Hospital and the Outpatient Stroke Center at WashU Medicine.
+She is chief of the stroke section at the Department of Neurology.

 Ford leads an NIH-funded research program with a goal to understand and find new treatments and prevention strategies for patients with inherited and sporadic cerebral small vessel diseases.
-She also directs the Stroke Patient Access Core (SPAC) overseeing participant enrollment into numerous clinical stroke trials conducted at Washington University School of Medicine.
+She also directs the Stroke Patient Access Core (SPAC) overseeing participant enrollment into numerous clinical stroke trials conducted at WashU Medicine.

 Banner image description: Infarct density map from 286 children with sickle cell anemia and silent cerebral infarcts in the Silent Infarct Transfusion Trial.
 Infarct density was calculated as the sum of participants with a lesion in the voxel divided by the total number of participants.
 Infarcts occur in the deep white matter where cerebral blood flow is at a nadir.